CARTR Annual Report – 2006

 Pegasus Technologies, Burlington, Ontario, Canada.

-OBJECTIVE: To present a report on assisted reproductive technologies (ART) cycles performed in 2005 in Canada.
-This is the fifth annual report from the Canadian ART Register (CARTR).
+OBJECTIVE: To present a report on assisted reproductive technologies (ART) cycles performed in 2006 in Canada and show trends in outcomes over time.
+This is the sixth annual report from the Canadian ART Register (CARTR).

 DESIGN: Prospective cohort study.